domainsofapp/domainsofapp.github.io/_posts/2017-10-14-notable-television.md

 <p class="meta">14 Oct 2017 - Berkeley, CA</p>

-Anthony Bourdain: A Cook's Tour, No Reservations, The Layover, Parts Unknown
+Anthony Bourdain: A Cook's Tour, No Reservations, The Layover, Parts Unknown (see Parts Unknown on New Jersey and Houston, TX)
 Better Call Saul
 Black Mirror
 Breaking Bad